 We go to doctors who do not know what is wrong, but who do their best to diagnose and ease our pain in the meantime.
 Some doctors can do more harm than good as they assume it is part of a menopausal array of symptoms or thinks we are merely depressed.

 Consequently, if you are like me, in the first two years of this episode of BMS I tried multiple medicines.
 Some in tandem, some alone, some ramped up slowly and some did not.
-The point is, it is possible that something that could have helped may have gotten lost in the thrashing stage.
+The point is, that it is possible that something that could have helped may have gotten lost in the thrashing stage.

 That sounded familiar.

 I keep fairly detailed records of my treatment history, since it is extensive, and my memory had not failed me.
 I had tried Mirapex back in 2009, but that was in the first two years and to be frank, it may have gotten lost in the shuffle of specialists, tests, and even oral surgery.
 It will be worth talking with my neurologist to see if this is something I should try again under much less hectic circumstances.
-It is a very slow building dosage treatment that starts out very small and then goes up to the level that each individual finds helpful so it will require coordination from my doctor if we decide to try it again.
+It is a slow-building dosage treatment that starts out very small and then goes up to the level that each individual finds helpful so it will require coordination from my doctor if we decide to try it again.

 What is the lesson here?
 Records matter.

 If I hadn’t kept good records of the meds I tried and the results I got, I would have no idea if I had ever used this medicine before.
 I would not remember eight years ago why I went on it, off it, or what the circumstances were at the time.
-If we try this medicine again, and it actually helps, it will be because of two things.
+If we try this medicine again, and it actually helps, it will be due to two things.
 The BMS Support Website and the records that I kept.

 If you are beginning this journey, start recording your history with dates, doctors, dosages, and outcomes.
-If you have been suffering awhile, go back and see how much you can reconstruct.
+If you have been suffering a while, go back and see how much you can reconstruct.
 This is a marathon, my friends, not a sprint, and for some of us, it is more like an Iron Man.
 My prayer is that your remission will happen swiftly, but you can’t count on that, so do your homework and help your doctors help you.

 Good luck out there.